-Visitors from lower elevations often underestimate the effects of altitude on their health and physical abilities.
+Visitors to colorado from lower elevations often underestimate the effects of altitude on their health and physical abilities.
 Don’t let anything you hear about the high altitude scare you.
 The air is just thinner and drier.
 Follow these simple tips and you will very likely not even notice the difference.

 Before your trip, and while you are here, drinking plenty of water is the number one way to help your body adjust to higher altitude.
 You need about twice as much water here as you would drink at home.

 Alcoholic drinks pack more of a wallop than at sea level.
 It is recommended that you go easy on the alcohol in the mountains, as its effects will feel stronger here.

 EAT FOODS HIGH IN POTASSIUM

 Foods such as broccoli, bananas, avocado, cantaloupe, celery, greens, bran, chocolate, granola, dates, dried fruit, potatoes and tomatoes will help you replenish electrolytes by balancing salt intake.

 The effects of exercise are more intense here.